Thereโs a waterfall in the Smoky Mountains you can walk behind and it looks like something straight out of a fairy tale

 The Trillium Gap Trailhead is located off the Roaring Fork Motor Nature Trail.
 The Motor Nature Trail is a seasonally open, drivable 5.5-mile one-way loop through the mountains above Gatlinburg.

-In 2024, the Motor Nature Trail is scheduled to be open from March 29 – December 1.
-Motorhomes, buses and vehicles towing trailers are banned.
-Grotto Falls is truly one of the wonders of the Smoky Mountains.
-It’s beautiful and remote and feels like something from a bygone time.
-It’s the kind of place that can make you believe in magic.
-And the salamanders love it, too.
+Always check the NPS seasonal road status here before heading out in the Smokies.
+Motorhomes, buses and vehicles towing trailers are banned.ย Grotto Falls is truly one of the wonders of the Smoky Mountains.
+Itโs beautiful and remote and feels like something from a bygone time.
+Itโs the kind of place that can make you believe in magic.
+And the salamanders love it, too.ย